RoboCop 2: Plot

-Following the events of the first film, Detroit is facing bankruptcy after failing to pay off its debts to conglomerate Omni Consumer Products (OCP).
-The OCP chairman intends to have the city default on its debt, then foreclose on all public property so they may move ahead with their radical urban development project, Delta City.
+Detroit is facing bankruptcy after failing to pay off its debts to conglomerate Omni Consumer Products (OCP).
+The OCP chairman intends to have the city default on its debt, then foreclose on all public property, so they may move ahead with their radical urban development project, Delta City.
 (Note: As established in RoboCop) To rally public opinion behind the project, OCP deliberately underfunds the Detroit Police Department to cause a rise in street crime.
-A new drug, Nuke, is sweeping the city, driven by crime boss Cain and his lieutenant, a teenage boy named Hob.
+A new drug, Nuke, is sweeping the city, driven by crime boss Cain and his lieutenant, a teenaged boy named Hob.

-RoboCop remains on duty with his partner Anne Lewis and continues to be plagued by memories as his life as Alex Murphy.
-He locates the home of his widow and son and begins watching them until she brings litigation against OCP, but when she meets him face-to-face and is responsive to him, RoboCop claims not to know her and that her husband is dead.
-OCP attempts to develop a "RoboCop 2" using the brains of legally-dead police officers, intending to mass produce them to replace human officers.
-However, all subjects kill themselves upon activation.
+RoboCop remains on duty with his partner Anne Lewis and continues to be plagued by memories of his life as Alex Murphy.
+He locates the home of his widow and son, and begins watching them until she brings litigation against OCP, but when she meets him face-to-face and is responsive to him, RoboCop claims not to know her and that her husband is dead.
+OCP attempts to develop a "RoboCop 2" using the brains of legally dead police officers, intending to mass produce them to replace human officers, but all subjects kill themselves upon activation.
 Psychologist Juliette Faxx suggests that the error is the test subjects, and that Murphy was a success because of his strict Catholic upbringing and moral code, preventing him from committing suicide and reinforcing his devotion to his duty.
-Faxx begins screening suitable candidates for the project, but instead of police officers she secretly considers death row inmates who desire power and immortality.
+Faxx begins screening suitable candidates for the project, but instead of police officers, she secretly considers death row inmates who desire power and immortality.